tencent-quantum-lab/tensorcircuit/README.md

 ### Guidelines

-Please open issues or PRs, DONT directly push to this repo!
+Please open issues or PRs.

+NEVER directly push to this repo!

+Keep the codebase private!

 ### Install